DanChromacon/Dan-chromatics/README.md

-Code development for control.
+Code development IS NEEDED for control.

 		This is more fun.
-The geography!!!
+The TOPOGRAPHY AND geography!!!